open-chat-labs/open-chat/frontend/openchat-agent/README.md

 This library attempts to encapsulate the OpenChat front end service layer.
 This means all of the interaction with the back end canisters, all mapping to front end domain types and all interactions with the indexeddb cache.

+This library is designed to run entirely within a web worker so be aware that some things like local storage cannot be accessed here.

 The golden rule of the open chat agent is that it does not depend on openchat client.
 App state is maintained by the openchat client and openchat agent just provides services.